fernandoescolar/vscode-solution-explorer/README.md

+> **⚠️⚠️⚠️ Microsoft has created a new extension which provides an official solution explorer for Visual Studio Code.
+You can find more information [here](https://code.visualstudio.com/docs/csharp/project-management).**

 # vscode-solution-explorer

 This extension adds a Visual Studio Solution File explorer panel in Visual Studio Code.
 Now you can navigate into your solution following the original Visual Studio structure.